-The Center for International Education assists faculty with promoting short-term programs abroad, organized by various academic departments, providing William Paterson University students with international awareness, knowledge, and culture.
+The Office of International Students & Scholars assists faculty with promoting short-term programs abroad, organized by various academic departments, providing William Paterson University students with international awareness, knowledge, and culture.
 These opportunities offer the student skills on practical and intellectual levels to become a functional and productive citizen of an ever shrinking world.